Collective Magnetic Excitations in a Photo-excited Electron-doped Cuprate Superconductor

+Since the spectral weight of a bosonic mode controls the strength of electron–boson coupling, any redistribution of paramagnon spectral weight in the Brillouin zone can transiently alter the coupling between AFM correlations and Fermi-surface quasiparticles.
+Specifically, our observation of a reduced spectral weight at large $q_{\parallel}$ implies a weaker coupling between electrons and magnetic fluctuation at higher momentum, likely including those near the ($\pi,\pi$) point.
+Consequently, this diminished electron–AFM coupling may be a key factor contributing to the filling-in of the pseudogap at the Fermi-surface “hot spots” in photo-excited NCCO \cite{Boschini2020}.

-On a broader perspective, our results also establish that ultrafast photoexcitation can generate magnetic excitations with non-zero momenta and with significant populations.
-This capability presents a compelling opportunity for utilizing ultrafast light pulses to excite mobile magnons in future magnonic devices \cite{Chumak2015}, which require efficient magnon excitation and transport.
-Considering that promising magnetic materials for magnonic applications typically exhibit robust long-range magnetic order and low magnon damping, we anticipate that the light-induced magnons in these systems will possess substantially longer lifetimes than the paramagnons in optimally-doped NCCO, where the magnetic correlations is short ranged. \\
+More broadly, the ultrafast modulation of dispersion and the generation of substantial populations of high-momentum magnetic modes offer a compelling pathway for magnonic devices \cite{Chumak2015}, which require efficient magnon generation and transport.
+Given that prototypical materials for magnonic applications—such as yttrium iron garnet (YIG)—are characterized by robust long-range magnetic order and intrinsically low magnetic damping, we expect that optically generated magnons in these systems will exhibit substantially longer lifetimes than the paramagnons observed in optimally doped NCCO.
+In summary, our results reveal that photoexcitation can reshape collective magnetic behavior.
+Looking ahead, especially when paired with tailored pump pulses, ultrafast excitation offers powerful new leverage for actively controlling the magnetic properties of materials. \\

-\paragraph*{Author contributions} W.S.L and D.J conceived the experiments.
-D.J., J.L., J.S., L.M., G.M., J.S., A.S., R.C., B.K., T.C.A., L.P.H., L.M., M.T., P.S., G.G. and W.S. conducted the trRIXS experiment.
-D.L, J.L. and W.S.L analyzed the data.
-K.X. and Z.X.S. synthesize the NCCO crystals.
-J.H., S.D., B.M., T.P.D., and Y.W. performed theoretical calculations and accompanying analysis.
-All authors contributed to the data interpretation.
-D.J. and W.S.L. wrote the manuscript with input from all authors. \\ \paragraph*{Competing financial interests:} The authors declare that there are no competing financial interests.

-\textbf{Data availability statement:} Data are available from the corresponding authors upon reasonable request.
-Data recorded for the experiment at the European XFEL are available at doi:10.22003/XFEL.EU-DATA-003078-00